kirbs-btw/b25-model/README.md

 ### Conclusion / work in progress
 CBOW is better for Datasets with many fequent occuring words.
 Skip-Gram is better with many less frequent words ([Concluded here](https://iopscience.iop.org/article/10.1088/1742-6596/2634/1/012052/meta)).
 Still need to test what algorithm performes better or is it the case to create an own algorithm for embedding songs inside playlists.
 Both algorithms work with some kind of context window to understand the focused word.
 This type of window looking should not apply to playlists because there is the whole list relevant.

-## ideas
-CBOW will be the main focuse here at

-Cleaning up the dataset for outliers to polish the accuracy of the trained model

-It's possible that I need to implement my own model for embedding those words of the playlist to let the context window slip.

-For CBOS to work i need to convert the algorithm to real c code and also optimize the operations.
---> Tried training it with the full dataset (~1GB) after 1593min of training i needed to cancel it
-    --> starting with basic optimization and also possible to convert it all to c --> rought calculation said the training should take about 1200min...
-    --> possible to throw it on some cluster idk

 ## notes
 Validation Techniques:
 Employ k-fold cross-validation to ensure the model generalizes well to unseen data.